Design patterns

 Planning and control

 Once work packages are created and their activities are specified, work needs to be planned.
 As the project progresses through its lifecycle phases, the nature of the work evolves.
 A common first step during planning is to associate the work packages with their intended outputs.
-In this example, we use objects as outputs to be realized by the work packages.
+In this example, we use Objects as outputs to be realized by the work packages.
 However, depending on the project, outputs could also include Documents or Deliverables.

 As with assigning responsibilities, planning often begins with a rough outline that becomes more detailed over time.
 Early in the project, work packages are roughly assigned to phases, providing a high-level overview of when outputs should be realized.
 This phase-based approach serves as a foundation for more precise planning, including specific dates and detailed schedules.